Construction trailer: United States

 Municipalities can require the use of construction trailers to be subject to permit proceedings.
 The City of Fremont, California, for example, publishes its permit requirements on its municipal website.

 Enclosed Cargo Trailers are a very popular tool used by many in the construction industry.
 Keeping equipment and materials clean and dry are a high priority to anyone in the construction industry.
 These trailers are very user friendly and are multipurpose.
-Hauling generators, ladders, air compressors and other small to medium sized power tools from one job site to the next is a necessity.
+Hauling generators, ladders, air compressors and other small to medium-sized power tools from one job site to the next is a necessity.

 Construction trailers are ordinarily moved by heavy trucks but may also be moved by rail.

 Europe

 There are people in Europe, especially in German-speaking Europe, who live in trailers of this type, and in German there are words for a congregation of these trailers, Bauwagenplatz and Wagenburg.
-These trailers, usually lacking modern-day comforts like heating, electricity, toilets and running water, have become a popular form of eco-friendly alternative lifestyle among people mainly from hippie, punk and environmental subcultures.
+These trailers, usually lacking modern-day comforts like heating, electricity, toilets and running water, have become a popular form of eco-friendly alternative lifestyle among people mainly from hippie, punk and environmentalist subcultures.
+The scene bears similarities and can be seen as a European counterpart to housetruckers and the Tiny-house movement.

 In 2008 Norwegian media reported that two construction sites (of Byggmester Harald Langemyhr AS) had been housing Polish workers in construction trailers — 4 workers in each.